Jump to recipe →

 Variations

-• Icing – Whisk together 1 cup of powdered sugar, 3 tablespoons of heavy cream and ¼ teaspoon of vanilla extract to make a simple vanilla icing.
-Drizzle it over the cooled coffee cake for a more decadent treat.
+• Icing – Whisk together 1 cup of powdered sugar, 3 tablespoons of heavy cream, and ¼ teaspoon of vanilla extract to make a simple vanilla icing.
+Drizzle it over the cooled coffee cake for an even more decadent treat.

 • Nuts – Add sliced almonds to the crumb topping.
-You can mix them into the food processor and pulse or just sprinkle them over the coffee cake before it bakes.
+You can pulse them in the food processor with the rest of the topping ingredients, or just sprinkle them over the coffee cake before it bakes.

-• Cream cheese – Use half butter and half cream cheese to make a more dense, tangy coffee cake.
-This is close to a classic NY coffee cake.
+• Cream cheese – Use half butter and half cream cheese to make a more dense, tangy coffee cake similar to a classic NY coffee cake.

-• Pumpkin Spice Coffee Cake – Replace the sour cream with pumpkin puree, then use pumpkin pie spice instead of cinnamon.
+• Pumpkin Spice Coffee Cake – Replace the sour cream with pumpkin purée, and use pumpkin pie spice instead of cinnamon.
 A perfect homemade pumpkin coffee cake recipe is just that easy!

-Once your coffee cake is completely baked and cooled, keep it tightly wrapped in plastic wrap or store the slices in an airtight container.
-Homemade coffee cake will keep for about 4-5 days at room temperature when wrapped well.
+Once your coffee cake is completely baked and cooled, keep it tightly wrapped in plastic wrap, or store the slices in an airtight container.
+Homemade coffee cake will stay fresh for about 4-5 days at room temperature when wrapped well.

-You can freeze this coffee cake for up to three months.
-Wrap it well and place it in the freezer.
-When you are ready to enjoy the coffee cake, let it thaw at room temperature, then enjoy!
-Try popping it back in the oven for about 5 minutes to make it warm and super fresh.
+You can also freeze this coffee cake for up to three months.
+Wrap it with plastic wrap and aluminum foil, and place it in the freezer.
+To serve, let your cake thaw at room temperature, and enjoy!
+Or, pop it back in the oven for 5 minutes to make it warm and super fresh.

 FAQs